Blog / Refund abuse, Promo abuse

 Social media is also making fraud easier.
 Genuine customers can get all the tips and tricks on how to get one over on your business in a matter of taps.
 All they have to do is log onto Reddit, TikTok, Telegram or Twitter.

-How can you stop returns abuse and plug this revenue leak?
+How to stop returns abuse and plug this revenue leak

 • Set thresholds: Returns are inevitable, but you need to decide what is an acceptable rate for you.
 You need to find the sweet spot where you can offer attractive policies without destroying your profit margins.
 What makes sense for your business?